 Organization and working methods of the CCG

-The highest decision-making body is the Plenary Assembly, which is held quarterly.
-All of the cantons are represented by one member of their governments, each of whom has one vote.
-This Assembly determines the CCG's political agenda.
-Official statements from the CCG require the approval of 18 cantons.
+The highest decision-making body is the Plenary Assembly, in which each canton has one seat and one vote.
+Official statements require the approval of 18 cantons.
 However, the cantons also have a guaranteed right to express differing opinions.

 The decisions of the CCG are based on prior decisions taken by the full governments of each canton.
 Each cantonal government delegates and mandates one of its members to serve in the Plenary Assembly.

 The Governing Board comprises nine cantonal government members from all regions, who prepare the business of the CCG for the Plenary Assembly.
 The Secretariat, which is the office of the CCG, prepares the meetings of political bodies, and implements their decisions.
 The CCG's budget currently amounts to around CHF 3.5 million.
 Funding is provided by the cantons in proportion to their populations.

 In its work, the CCG is reliant on the political experience of the cantonal governments and the specialist expertise of the cantonal administrations and conferences of cantonal ministers.
 When dealing with important political matters, the CCG establishes political committees and technical working groups.